 Most people want to live a lifestyle in retirement at least equal to the one they enjoyed during their working career.
 However, if your savings are inadequate, you may have to cut your expenses to stretch your savings.

 For example, let’s assume that you’ve saved $400,000 and are used to spending $50,000 each year.
-Ignoring any investment gains during retirement, you would have enough savings to last only eight years if you continued to spend at your current rate.
+Ignoring any investment gains during retirement, you would have enough savings to last only eight years if you continued to spend at your current rate, and that doesn’t take into account any taxes owed.
 But if you cut your spending in half, your savings would last 16 years.
 Even better, since more of your money will stay invested for a longer period of time, your portfolio would have the opportunity to continue growing.

 Does spending that much less sound impossible?
 Then try combining less dramatic spending cuts with part-time retirement employment.
 Says Shanahan: “We are seeing many retirees actually begin new careers in areas that they truly enjoy or consider a ‘hobby.’
 While the pay is typically significantly less than what they were earning in their primary long-term occupation, this additional income can help retirees stretch their retirement savings considerably longer than if they have no additional income at all.”